mixmesh/keydir/demo/README.md

 Oh no!
 It failed after two minutes.
 This happens if no Bank ID app was started at all.

-Lets start the Bank ID app first and try again:
+Lets start the Bank ID app and try again:

 ```
 $ curl -K curlrc -d '{"fingerprint": "3E00ACEE4AF601B42547243335B51ACAC65404B0", "personalNumber": "201701012393"}' http://localhost:4436/bankIdAuth